KeyboardKit/KeyboardKit/README.md

 ## Autocomplete

-KeyboardKit provides autocomplete support, which means that your keyboard can display autocomplete suggestions that replace the current word when a user taps a suggestion.
+KeyboardKit provides autocomplete support, which means that you can display autocomplete suggestions while users type.

 [Read more here][Autocomplete]